 Hitting your own face means ‘oh no!’

-We hope you’ll try out these gestures in your studies!
-Would you like to take the next step on your Persian language-learning adventure?
-Check out the newly-released Unit 2 of Mango’s Farsi course.
-Plus, you can start another adventure in over 70 languages.
-Happy learning!
+We hope you’ll try out these gestures to spice up your next conversation!
+Would you like to take the next step on exploring Persian language and Iranian culture?
+Check out Mango Languages' Persian (Farsi) course or start another adventure with over 70 world languages.
+Click below to start learning.